mygaku/mygaku.github.io/content/en/courses/programming/index.md

 ## Other directions

+If you are looking for mode advanced or specialized training, we can provide coruses up to a graduate level of computer science univercity curriculum.
-In general we can provide guidance in the following areas:
+In general we specialize provide guidance in the following areas:

 - Python: essential progamming skills, automation of everyday tasks
 - machine learning and data analysis